Donald Trump’s Budget Is ‘Nasty’ And A ‘Scam’ According To Fortune, New York Times, And The Tea Party

 President Donald Trump took to Twitter a few moments ago to hail his budget proposals as having received “great reviews by everyone except the Democrats.”
-Trump claims that his budget proposals “have taken care of our military,” and that we can now “fix our roads, tunnels, airports and more.”
+Trump claims that his budget proposals “have taken care of our military,” and that we can now “fix our roads, tunnels, airports, and more.”
 It is difficult to understand who exactly President Trump means when he says that “everyone” has given the budget “great reviews,” because today’s news headlines suggest the exact opposite.
 Even Fox 32 is critical of Trump’s plans.
 They report that Trump’s budget shows that he is “formally retreating from last year’s promises to balance the federal budget.”

 Fox claims that Trump’s plans increase military spending at the cost of undermining America’s social safety net.
 Of course, Fox is not the only media outlet critical of President Trump’s plans.
 The New York Times calls Trump’s budget “nasty,” pointing out that it will massively increase the federal deficit whilst cutting back on “essential government services,” and damaging welfare services including Medicare, Medicaid, food stamps, and transportation.
 They go on to claim that Trump’s budget takes out a huge mortgage on future generations of American’s, and when combined with recent tax-reforms the budget sees “the greatest transfers of wealth from the poor to the rich in generations.”